IsaacLi74/Lightweight-and-LLM-Free-Semantic-Search-for-mathlib4/README.md

 - **Index:** FAISS HNSW
 - **Query types:** supports **natural language** and **formula** queries (can mix), **not** LaTeX-aware (LaTeX won’t match)

-> Part of AITP 2025 submission: *“Towards Lightweight and LLM-Free Semantic Search for mathlib4.”*
+> Part of AITP 2025 submission: *“Towards Lightweight and LLM-Free Semantic Search for mathlib4”*
+> The aim of the project is to build a laptop friendly semantic mathlib search engine.

 ## Quickstart (Colab)